 Gujarat tops export preparedness for second year in row

-Maharashtra, Karnataka, TN rated next best, as coastal States dominate outbound trade
+Maharashtra, Karnataka, Tamil Nadu rated next best, as coastal States dominate outbound trade

 Gujarat has been named India’s top State in terms of export preparedness for the second year in a row as per an index released by the NITI Aayog on Friday.